Nanyi-Jiang/myDefects4j/README.md

 # Usage of the parser

-## the following command to run the parser.
+## Use the following command to run the parser.

 ```
 ./run.sh